mukherjeerajdeep/1_docker-building-running-first-app/README.md

 ```
 20. Looking into the docker compose executed container logs is same as looking into the individual container logs however that can be used as `docker compose logs [servicename] --tail=<number of lines to check>`.
 The service name can be `node` or `mongodb` as we have seen above.

 21. Same as the use for the shelling into a container but with service name as the docker compose used container.
-The same will work as `docker compose exec --it [servicename] sh` as before.
+The same will work as `docker compose exec -it [servicename] sh` as before.
 It is a little different than `docker exec -it` we used earlier.

 22. The `exec` command will shell into the container and here we can see that the environment set inside the docker container which came from the dockerfile `ENV` and also from the passed argument `ARG` from the docker compose.